Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Methods

 where

 ensures that $\phi$ represents a valid SDF,

 is used to supervise anchor predictions, and the last term regularizes latent codes.
 The first term in Eq. (\ref{eq:sdf_loss}) enforces that the predicted SDF is zero at the given surface points and that its gradients on the zero-level set match the ground truth surface normals.
-The second term serves as a regularizer, consisting of an Eikonal constraint that encourages the SDF’s gradient to have unit norm almost everywhere, and a volume loss that penalizes off-surface points for creating SDF values close to zero.
-Off-surface points $D\subset\mathbb{R}^3$ are obtained by randomly offsetting the surface points and adding some points uniformly sampled in a bounding box, \textit{i.e.}, $D:=[-1,1]^3\cup\{x_1+\epsilon_1,x_2+\epsilon_2,\dots,x_n+\epsilon_n\}$ with $\epsilon_i\sim\mathcal{N}(0,\sigma^2)$.
+The second term serves as a regularizer, consisting of an Eikonal constraint that encourages the SDF’s gradient to have unit norm almost everywhere, and a volume loss (with parameter $\alpha\gg1$) that penalizes off-surface points for creating SDF values close to zero.
+Off-surface points $D\subset\mathbb{R}^3$ are obtained by randomly offsetting the surface points and adding some points uniformly sampled in $D:=[-1,1]^3\cup\{x_1+\epsilon_1,x_2+\epsilon_2,\dots,x_n+\epsilon_n\}$ with $\epsilon_i\sim\mathcal{N}(0,\sigma^2)$.
 We refer the reader to \citep{gropp2020geomInit} and \citep{sitzmann2020siren} for further details about this loss.